rust-lang/rust/src/doc/rustc/src/platform-support/apple-tvos.md

-- `std::process::Command`'s API will return an error if it is configured in a manner which cannot be performed using `posix_spawn` -- this is because the more flexible `fork`/`exec`-based approach is prohibited on these platforms in favor of `posix_spawn{,p}`.
+- `std::process::Command`'s API will return an error if it is configured in a manner which cannot be performed using `posix_spawn` -- this is because the more flexible `fork`/`exec`-based approach is prohibited on these platforms in favor of `posix_spawn{,p}` (which still probably will get you rejected from app stores, so is likely sideloading-only).
 A concrete set of cases where this will occur is difficult to enumerate (and would quickly become stale), but in some cases it may be worked around by tweaking the manner in which `Command` is invoked.

 ## Building the target